 Attorneys & Law Firmskeyboard_arrow_right

-According to the Cayman Islands Judicial Administration there are are 1,124 licensed attorneys as of January 2024 and 66 law firms.
+According to the Cayman Islands Judicial Administration there are are 1,142 licensed attorneys as of February 2025 and 71 law firms.
 Many of these firms have a strong global presence and are internationally renowned.
-Quite a number of local firms have several offices operating around the world – from London to Hong Kong making the Cayman Islands as one of the premier jurisdictions for legal services.
+A number of local firms have several offices operating around the world – from London to Hong Kong making the Cayman Islands one of the premier jurisdictions for legal services.

 Read MoreAccounting Firmskeyboard_arrow_right